glass-scarab/engineer-study-guide/README.md

 	- Look at Yara rules for examples

  ## Sources
- # 1.
+1. Cloudflare (2025). "*What is the OSI Model?*". https://www.cloudflare.com/learning/ddos/glossary/open-systems-interconnection-model-osi/
- 	Cloudflare(2025)."*What is the OSI Model?*". https://www.cloudflare.com/learning/ddos/glossary/open-systems-interconnection-model-osi/
+2. Cisco (2025). "*What is a Firewall*". https://www.cisco.com/site/us/en/learn/topics/security/what-is-a-firewall.html